-- Voluntarily accept sanctions imposed by the Office of the Dean of Student Retention & Success or - Request a hearing before the Judicial Committee by completing a Disciplinary Appeals form requesting the hearing.
-The appeal must be filed with the Vice President of Learning, Student Engagement, & Success within 10 College working days from the date on the disciplinary action letter. - 2.
-The Vice President of Learning, Student Engagement, & Success may summon the committee for a hearing within 10 working days from the receipt of the Appeals request.
-The committee is comprised of faculty, staff, and students.
+- a.
+Voluntarily accept sanctions imposed by the Office of the Dean of Student Retention & Success or - b.
+Students who question the fairness of Disciplinary action taken against them are entitled to submit an appeal.
+Request a hearing before the Judicial Committee by completing a Disciplinary Appeals form.
+The appeal must be filed with the Vice President of Learning, Student Engagement, & Success within 10 College business days from the date on the disciplinary action letter.
+If a student requests an appeal, the sanctions assigned will be in effective while the appeal process takes place.